Sweetbay Magnolia

 Maintenance

 Slow growing.
 Prune after blooming during the growing season because dormant magnolias do not easily heal.
 Can also handle Houston monsoons.
-Propagation: seed, semi-hardwood cutting.
+Native habitat: open woodlands, margins of swamps, bays, low wet woods, savannas.

 Blooms April-July.
 A multi-trunked tree with smooth gray bark.
 Smaller than Southern Magnolia (M. grandiflora), Sweetbay is a good size for small yards.
 Leaves are thinner with white undersides, turning yellow/brown in winter, with a spicy aroma.
 Four to six-inch white blooms have a lemony fragrance, developing over 3 days.
 Red seeds are clustered on a 2″ oval woody cone.
 Larval host: Sweetbay Silkmoth, Tiger, and Spicebush Swallowtail butterflies.